 He determined that nootropics can be taken for long-term use.

-- he also believed that a nootropic should enhance memory and learning
+- Nootropic should enhance memory and learning

-- improve brain function under disruptive conditions
+- Improve brain function under disruptive conditions

-- protect the brain against physical or chemical injuries
+- Protect the brain against physical or chemical injuries

-- improve cortical/subcortical neuronal control mechanisms
+- Improve cortical/subcortical neuronal control mechanisms

-- possess few or no side effects and have extremely low to no toxicity.
+- Possess few or no side effects and have extremely low to no toxicity.

 The modern definition of a nootropic has changed over time.
 It was once only referred to as a specific type of drug that improved cognitive performance, but today it is used to describe any substance that enhances cognition.
 According to Merriam-Webster, a nootropic is defined as “a substance that enhances cognition and memory and facilitates learning.”
 However, this definition does not mention side effects or neurotoxicity.
 By Dr. Giurgea’s original definition, some of these substances might not be considered nootropics.